Developmental Milestones

 The Center for Disease Control and Prevention (CDC) provides information to parents and caregivers on how to look for developmental milestones and what to do if you are worried about your child’s development or think there’s a problem.

-If you are concerned about your child’s development or to ask about a developmental screening contact the Child & Family Connections office in your region or make a referral.
+If you are concerned about your child’s development or have questions about a developmental screening, contact the Child & Family Connections office in your region or make a referral.

 How your child plays, learns, speaks, and acts offers important clues about your child’s development.
 Developmental milestones are things most children can do by a certain age.